supercollider/supercollider/README_WINDOWS.md

   *Note*: If you experience problems getting the supernova plugins recognized (plugins related error at supernova boot), try placing them in a folder called "plugins" in the "userAppSupportDirectory\Extensions" folder.
+It may also be required to separate binary plugins and classes.
+The class files may reside anywhere in the Extensions folder (or in any "included" class folder), whereas the binary plugins should reside in a folder "plugins" (this mirrors the situation in the application directory)

   *Note*: While there is no readily available 64-bit Qt version for the MinGW build, supernova does not depend on Qt.
 Therefore a qt-less build could be